International sanctions during the Russian invasion of Ukraine: Fossil fuels and other commodities

 On 28 February 2022, Canada banned imports of Russian crude oil.
 On 8 June, Canada banned services to the Russian oil, mining, gas, and chemical industries.

-On 8 March 2022, US president Joe Biden ordered a ban on imports of oil, gas and coal from Russia to the United States.
+On 8 March, U.S. president Joe Biden ordered a ban on imports of oil, gas and coal from Russia to the United States.

-Also on 8 March 2022, Shell announced its intention to withdraw from the Russian hydrocarbons industry.
+Also on 8 March, Shell announced its intention to withdraw from the Russian hydrocarbons industry.

 Switzerland is a major hub for commodities trading globally.
 As such, about 80% of Russia's commodity trading goes through Geneva and there are an estimated 40 commodities companies linked to Russia in Zug.
 Glencore, Gunvor, Vitol, Trafigura and Lukoil Litasco SA are oil and commodities trading firms with stakes in Rosneft and Lukoil, two major Russian oil companies.
 Magnitogorsk Iron and Steel Works (MMK), a Russian-based company in Lugano, is also a major player in commodities/steel trading with Eastern Europe.

-In May 2022, the European Commission proposed a ban on oil imports from Russia.
+In May, the European Commission proposed a ban on oil imports from Russia.
 The proposal was reduced to a ban on oil imports by sea to appease Hungary, whose prime minister, Viktor Orbán, has befriended Putin and which gets 60% of its oil from Russia via pipelines.
 European imports of oil supplied by pipeline from Russia are estimated at 800,000 barrels a day and are exempted from the sanctions, with oil transit insurance bans being phased in over several months.
 Germany and Poland have vowed to end pipeline deliveries.
 The embargo on crude oil began in December 2022 and oil products in February 2023.

 In response to the invasion of Ukraine by Russia, the European Commission and International Energy Agency presented joint plans to reduce reliance on Russian energy, reduce gas imports from Russia by two thirds within a year, and completely by 2030.
-In April 2022, European Commission president Ursula von der Leyen said "the era of Russian fossil fuels in Europe will come to an end".
-On 18 May 2022, the European Union published plans to end its reliance on Russian oil, natural gas and coal by 2027.
+In April, European Commission president Ursula von der Leyen said "the era of Russian fossil fuels in Europe will come to an end".
+On 18 May, the European Union published plans to end its reliance on Russian oil, natural gas and coal by 2027.